JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Line Profile Inversions

 Each model was rerun at 165~days post-explosion to match our first epoch of SN\,2024gy, and \autoref{fig:derivatives} shows the isolated single-ion nebular line profiles.
 Distinct profile morphologies arise from the different ejecta compositions and structures produced by each explosion mechanism.
-Slight tilts in the model [\ion{Ar}{3}] profiles reflect relativistic transfer effects \citep{Blondin2023}.
+Slight tilts in the model [\ion{Ar}{3}] profiles reflect relativistic effects \citep{Blondin2023}.

-None of the models reproduce all details of the observed line widths, ionization state, or relative strengths, reflecting known radiative-transfer challenges such as nebular overionization in CMFGEN/ARTIS \citep{Shingles2022}.
-Many of these quantities can be shifted by model assumptions or parameters.
+None of the models reproduces all details of the observed line widths, ionization balance, or relative line strengths.
+These discrepancies likely reflect limitations in current nebular radiative-transfer calculations and model assumptions (discussed further in \autoref{sec:model}).
 By contrast, the overall morphology of the nebular lines---set by how different elements are distributed in velocity space---is uniquely imprinted by the explosion physics.
 The line morphologies are one of the most discriminating signatures of the explosion mechanism.